Who does History Day?

 What type of project should I do?

 There are five categories for History Day projects.
 You should choose the category that best matches with your strengths.
 If you are artistic, you might want to create an exhibit or a performance.
 If you are good with computers, you could make a website or documentary.
 And if you like to write, you might want to do a research paper.
 All of the categories require research - and a bibliography.
-If you need more help deciding, see what National History Day has to say about starting a project and creating an entry.
+If you need more help deciding, see what National History Day has to say about starting a project and conducting research.
 You also need to decide whether you want to create an individual entry or a group entry - with a group of 2 to 5 students.
 (Papers must be individual projects.)

 Are there rules I need to follow to create my entry?